Measuring the Middle Market

 Certain fundamental reasons explain, in part, this unfamiliarity.
 For one, many of these companies are private or otherwise do not have access to the public equity or bond markets, which means that ordinary investors will have limited access to making investments in these companies.
 Second, it is very labor-intensive for a bank to underwrite financing for such companies as they are perceived to be less creditworthy than large corporations.
 Banks would prefer to put the same work into a large company to arrange much larger financing amounts, thereby generating higher fees.

 Despite the unfamiliarity among the general public, this market segment presents unique opportunities and is growing.
-In fact, the overall rate of revenue growth of such companies is 11.8% which is 4.8% higher than the historical average.8
+In fact, the average rate of revenue growth of such companies is 12.4%.8

 How Do Middle Market Companies Secure Financing?